rgrishman/ice/README.md

     ./runtagger.sh propertyFile txtFileList apfFileList

 where *propertyFile* is the Jet properties file.
-We suggest that you use *parseprops* that is delivered with this package.
+We suggest that you use *tagprops* that is delivered with this package.
 If you are familiar with Jet and Ice, you can use your own properties file too.
  *txtFileList* are the list of text input files, and *apfFileList* is the list of output files in Ace apf format.
 Both file lists assume the "one-file-name-per-line" format and should have the same length.
 The